- 1

 - Note that if you use the

-module cfield, the choice is more unconventional:, and
+module cfield, the choice is more unconventional:

 Tools for rotating crystal field parameters are described in appendix I.